InfernoEmbedded/HomeAutomationWorkshop/Instructions.md

 - Navigate to the OWFS->MQTT Gateway page under HassIO (it should be installed by now)
 - enter the username and password for owfs that you created earlier
 - Start the service
-- Go back to your Overview, along the top, you should see a temperature reading, with a device name of "temperature_28.xxxxxx", this is the 1Wire temperature probe on the interface board, located behind the 1Wire RJ45 socket.
+- Go back to your Overview, along the top, you should see a temperature reading, with a device name of "temperature_28.xxxxxx", this is the 1Wire™ temperature probe on the interface board, located behind the 1Wire™ RJ45 socket.
 - To name the device, go to Configuration, Customization, then select your temperature sensor
 - Click the pen next to the name and you can edit this.
 Call it "OPi Ambient".
 Ignore the warning that says `It seems that your configuration.yaml doesn't properly include customize.yaml`, I believe it is bogus
 - Go back to the overview and the temperature sensor should now have a meaningful name

 ## Program your 16 Channel SSR board
-Included in your kit is a 1Wire board with 16 GPIO brought out to a header.
+Included in your kit is a 1Wire™ board with 16 GPIOs brought out to a header.
 These are configured as 8 ports of 2 channels.
 The schematics and code are in the onewire-softdevice/devices/16_Channel_SSR_Driver.

 Each channel pair can be configured either as an pair of outputs, a tandem pair of outputs for devices like roller shutters that require one relay to open and another to close, a pair of inputs with internal pullup/pulldown resistors with either momentary or toggle